ChrisMarshallNY/ChrisMarshallNY/README.md

 - [This is the Great Rift Valley Software Company Web Site](https://riftvalleysoftware.com) [(Contact Form at the Bottom of the Page)](https://riftvalleysoftware.com#contact)
 - [This is the Little Green Viper Software Development LLC Site](https://littlegreenviper.com)
 - [This is My Medium Publication.](https://medium.com/chrismarshallny)
-- [This is My Personal Blog (Has the Original Versions of the Medium Articles).](https://littlegreenviper.com/miscellany) It also has a lot of stuff that is not on Medium.
+- [This is My Personal Blog (Has the Original Versions of the Medium Articles).](https://littlegreenviper.com/miscellany) It also has a lot of stuff that is not on Medium, [like this](https://littlegreenviper.com/series/bluetooth/).
 - [You can see the various Apple apps that I have, here.](https://littlegreenviper.com/AppDocs/)
 - [You can see my Stack Overflow Story Here.](https://stackoverflow.com/story/chrismarshall) I keep it up to date.
 - [This is My LinkedIn Profile.](https://www.linkedin.com/in/chrismarshallny/)
 - [This is my HackerNews Profile.](https://news.ycombinator.com/user?id=ChrisMarshallNY)

-Basically, if you just Google ["ChrisMarshallNY"](https://www.google.com/search?q=%22ChrisMarshallNY%22), you are likely to see the various places I pop up.
+Basically, if you just Google ["ChrisMarshallNY"](https://www.google.com/search?q=%22ChrisMarshallNY%22), you're likely to see the various places I pop up.